Takoradi Market Circle: Sanitation

 A major problem of the market is that of filth.
 Due to the size of the market as well as the number of people who use it daily, there is always need to keep the market clean.
 In February 2011, the Sekondi-Takoradi Metropolitant Assembly (STMA), the government agency that has among its responsibilities market sanitation, engaged Zoomlion, a waste management company to keep the market clean.

 Fires at the Market

 Like many big markets in Ghana, fires cause the most destruction to markets.
 The market has had a lot of fire outbreaks with most destroying properties running in several hundreds of thousands of Cedis.
-The most recent one was on the 16th of March, 2007 when properties worth millions of cedis were lost when fire swept through portions of the market.
+The most recent one was on 16 March 2007 when properties worth millions of cedis were lost when fire swept through portions of the market.
 It burnt quantities of goods to ashes.
 The fire started around 1830 hours, was finally brought under control around 2300 hours.
 No casualties were recorded.
 After starting at one point, the fire quickly spread to other parts of the market destroying cooking oil, palm oil, cooking utensils, rubber products, foodstuffs and cloths, fowls, animals, shoes, bags and cereals, among others.

 In situations like this it take the intervention of fire personnel situated close to the market to bring the fires down.